You are here

-James H. Kocsis, MD is a Professor of Psychiatry at Weill Medical College of Cornell University, Attending Psychiatrist at the New York-Presbyterian Hospital and Director of the Affective Disorders Research Program at the Payne Whitney Psychiatric Clinic, all located in New York, New York.
+James H. Kocsis, MD is a Professor of Psychiatry at Weill Cornell Medicine, Attending Psychiatrist at the New York-Presbyterian Hospital and Director of the Affective Disorders Research Program at the Payne Whitney Psychiatric Clinic.
 In addition, Dr. Kocsis is a member of the Adjunct Faculty at Rockefeller University.

 Dr. Kocsis received his doctorate from Cornell University Medical College and went on to complete an internship in Internal Medicine at North Shore University Hospital and a residency in Psychiatry at the Payne Whitney Clinic, New York-Presbyterian Hospital.